CyberVein-official/AuctionSmartContract/README.md

 ## Contributors:

 Contributors who are individuals must be aged 18 or over.
 Each contributor represents and undertakes to comply with all local and relevant laws.
 CyberVein disclaims all liability (to the fullest extent possible at law) for any liabilities that might arise.

-## CyberVein reserves the right to:

-We will have a simple public auction contract.
-You can use this as a reference to create more types of auction models and produce more auction smart contracts, making our CROSS more interesting and interactive!

 ```